jagatjeeban/NewsApp/README.md

 # NewsApp
 An android application that lets users view and scroll through the latest breaking news in India.
-Users can save any particular news for future reference and search for news worldwide.
+Users can share articles to friends and save any article for future reference and also can search for news worldwide.
 ## Tech Stacks Used
 - Retrofit2 library
 - Room library